 Here’s what you can expect to find on each chapter in the book:

 Norfolk is incredibly rich in history.
 It may be a flat county, but what it lacks in mountainous views it sure does make up for in huge skies and, more importantly, historical castle ruins, church and priory ruins, windpumps, windmills and lighthouses, and last but not least, grand stately homes.
 All are steeped in history and all have absorbing stories attached to them.

 What I wanted to do was to try and bring the delights of Norfolk's historic life to you in the form of a more specific walking book.

 Whether you live in Norfolk or are just visiting, there are so many wonderful sites to visit, many of which often take you by surprise; particularly the ruins.
 These are Norfolk’s hidden gems.

 There are 18 circular Norfolk heritage walks in this book and each one features a point of interest that played an important part in the lives of Norfolk dwellers many years ago.

 The Roman’s feature in the book, with a walk around the amazing ruins of Burgh Castle, but it was during the Norman era that Norfolk really grew in popularity.
 Huge churches and priories were built and unfortunately dissolved.
 However, this dissolution left behind some staggeringly beautiful architectural structures that you can still admire today.

 Windpumps played an incredibly important part of Norfolk Broads life, draining water from the fields to the rivers, making sure that villages weren't flooded, and they also feature in the book, along with a few derelict ones too, that you will walk past.

-All the maps in the book are superimposed from OS maps so they are accurate in terms of scale but reduced to fit on the pages.
+All the maps in the book in this Norfolk Heritage Walks book are superimposed from OS maps so they are accurate in terms of scale but reduced to fit on the pages.

 Below a snippet of an example of one of the maps.
 Obviously when walking, it’s advisable to either have a proper OS map or know where you are!